GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Experiments: implementation details

-where $\mathbb P = \{x, y\}$ for 2D environments and $\mathbb P = \{x, y, z\}$ for 3D environments, $\alpha_{0}\in \mathbb R_+$ is a constant and $r$ is the radius of the agent.
+where $p_j^{(i),l}$ is the $l$-th position dimension of LiDAR hitting point $p_j^{(i)}$.
 We consider two CBF-QP frameworks \cite{wang2017safety}: \begin{itemize} \item Centralized CBF: In this framework, inputs of all the agents are solved together by setting up a centralized QP containing CBF constraints of all the agents.
 In this case, the CBF condition is

 \item Decentralized CBF: In this framework, each agent computes its control input but the CBF condition is \textit{shared} between the neighbors as in \cite{wang2017safety}.
 Let $\dot x_{ij} = f_{ij}(x_{ij}) + g_{ij, i}(x_{ij})u_{i} + g_{ij, j}(x_{ij})u_{j}$ denote the combined dynamics of the pair $(i,j)$ where $f_{ij}, g_{ij,i}, g_{ij,j}$ can be obtained from combining the agent dynamics.
 Then, the constraint used in the agent $i$'s QP is: